mtahir2020/nevernote/README.md

 # (N)everNote

-Written completely in React JS.

-A basic copy of the note-taking app Evernote with CRUD functionality.
+A basic copy of the note-taking app Evernote with CRUD functionality written in React JS.